P\'olya Urn Schemes with Infinitely Many Colors: Urns with Colors Indexed by Other Lattices on

-We will use same notations as earlier for the mean, variance-co-variance matrix and moment generating function for the increment $X_1$.

-We will still denote by $Z_n$ the $\left(n+1\right)^{\mbox{th}}$ selected color and then like earlier the expected configuration of the urn at time $n$ will be given by the distribution of $Z_n$ but now on $S^d$.
+We will use same notations as earlier for the mean, non-centered dispersion matrix and moment generating function for the increment $X_1$ (see \eqref{Equ:Basic-Notations} for the definitions).
+Like earlier we denote by $Z_n$ the $\left(n+1\right)$-th selected color.
+Just like in the previous case, the expected proportion of colors in the urn at time $n$ will be given by the distribution of $Z_n$ but now on $S^d$.